Attolab/pymodaq_plugins_stellarnet/README.rst

 Custom PyMoDAQ Plugin to use StellarNet spectrometers in PyMoDAQ.

-**Important:** this plugin only works with Python 3.8, and will not work for later versions.
-This is due to the pyusb version that is currently used by the constructor.
+This plugin works now with modern python pyusb versions.

 Authors